Milanche74/Audio-Game/README.md

 Backend was developed using this packages:

-- express
+- express (sets up backend functionality)
-- cors
+- cors (allows cross origin resource sharing?)
-- axios
+- axios (handles request sent to RAPID API HUB)
-- dotenv
+- dotenv (processes API key so it can be hidden)
-- nodemon
+- nodemon (listen to changes on server)

 Node v14.17.3

 ## Initialization

-Backend is run using: npm run start:backend
+- Backend is run using: npm run start:backend
-Frontend is run using VS code live server
+- Frontend is run using VS code live server